-The first-ever official ranking of the performance of health services was launched in The World Health Report 2000.
-The report looked at healthcare systems and health achievements on an international scale, in which Malta placed second in the world.
-Malta is also continually progressing on health standards with its opening of new state-of-the-art facilities and their continual upgrading.
+In the year 2000, the first ever official ranking of the performance of health services was launched in The World Health Report.
+The report looked into healthcare systems and health achievements on an international scale, in which Malta placed second in the world.
+Malta continues to progress its health standards by upgrading their existing medical facilities as well as opening new state of the art health centres.